ChristianVillalba/CS50-django/README.md

 We don’t need to hard code all the links.
 Django have a feature to figure it out urls.
 *eg: <a href-"{% url 'addtask' %}">Add a New Task</a>* (misspeled = to - in order to avoid an anchor tag)

+To avoid name collisions ,  eg: two urls called index
+We add in the app’s urls.py file, above urlspatterns:
+app_name = "appName"
+*eg: app_name = "tasks"*
+And in the html file:
+{% url ‘appName:addtask’ %}
+*eg: <a href-"{% url 'tasks:addtask' %}">Add a New Task</a>*

+#### Forms:  actions.
+The document will react to our interactions,
+in this case, when we submit a New Task, the document will take us back to the form

+#### Forms:  methods
+When we are requesting content, the implicit method associated is GET
+When we are submitting data that can could change the information stored in the application, We are using the POST method.

+#### CSRF token
+{% csrf_token %}
+It is a requirement when we have a form with the post method
+CSRF: Cross Site Request Forgery
+The csrf token changes on each session, so when the users submit that form, the csrf token is submitted too
+Only if the token is valid, the submission is allowed
+This allows to design forms that are not vulnerable to the forgery vulnerability
+(other user submitting their data to other user’s application )

+#### Creating forms with Django
+[in views.py]
+We import the forms library
+We create a Python Class  that represents the form
+When we render the html file, we add a Context Dictionary {"key":value} that gives to the template access to the python class we created with all its values (these are the fields in our form)
+[in an html file]
+{{ key }} Django will generate and inject the content in the html file to make the form work.
+ Now, if we want to update the form, we can just update the Python Class and its fileds.